Buddhism in the United States: American Theravada Buddhists

-In 1965, monks from Sri Lanka established the Washington Buddhist Vihara in Washington, DC, the first Theravada monastic community in the United States.
+In 1966, monks from Sri Lanka established the Washington Buddhist Vihara in Washington, DC.
+The Vihara, along with the Buddhist Study Center in New York were the first Theravada Buddhist organizations in the United States.
 The Vihara was accessible to English-speakers with Vipassana meditation part of its activities.
 However, the direct influence of the Vipassana movement would not reach the U.S. until a group of Americans returned there in the early 1970s after studying with Vipassana masters in Asia.

 Joseph Goldstein, after journeying to Southeast Asia with the Peace Corps, lived in Bodhgaya as a student of Anagarika Munindra, the head monk of Mahabodhi Temple and himself a student of Māhāsai Sayādaw.
 Jack Kornfield also worked for the Peace Corps in Southeast Asia, and then studied and ordained in the Thai Forest Tradition under Ajahn Chah, a major figure in 20th-century Thai Buddhism.
 Sharon Salzberg went to India in 1971 and studied with Dipa Ma, a former Calcutta housewife trained in vipassana by Māhāsai Sayādaw.
 The Thai Forest Tradition also has a number of branch monasteries in the United States, including Abhayagiri Buddhist Monastery (Ajahn Pasanno, Abbot), Metta Forest Monastery (with Thanissaro Bhikkhu as Abbot) and Jetavana Temple Forest Monastery.

 Goldstein and Kornfield met in 1974 while teaching at the Naropa Institute in Colorado.
 The next year, Goldstein, Kornfield, and Salzberg, who had very recently returned from Calcutta, along with Jacqueline Schwarz, founded the Insight Meditation Society on an 80-acre (324,000 m2) property near Barre, Massachusetts.
 IMS hosted visits by Māhāsi Sayādaw, Munindra, Ajahn Chah, and Dipa Ma.
 In 1981, Kornfield moved to California, where he founded another Vipassana center, Spirit Rock Meditation Center, in Marin County.
 In 1985, Larry Rosenberg founded the Cambridge Insight Meditation Center in Cambridge, Massachusetts.
 Another Vipassana center is the Vipassana Metta Foundation, located on Maui.
 "When a Retreat Center course is in progress, anyone who is not already participating in the retreat is welcome to attend the evening talks about the teachings, known as Dharma talks.
 Those with insight meditation experience are also welcome to attend group sittings."
 Dharma talks are available for free download, a service provided by Dharma Seed.

 In 1989, the Insight Meditation Center established the Barre Center for Buddhist Studies near the IMS headquarters, to promote scholarly investigation of Buddhism.
-Its director is Mu Soeng, a former Korean Zen monk.
+Its first director was Mu Soeng, a former Korean Zen monk.